 How Do Private Pensions Work?

-They’re particularly useful if you’re unemployed or if you need a self-employed pension since the amount you pay in and the frequency of contributions is flexible.
+They’re particularly useful if you’re unemployed or if you need a self-employed pension since the amount you pay in and the frequency of contributions are flexible.
 If you’re employed, your boss can choose to contribute to your private pension fund and others like your civil partner or spouse can also add to your funds.

-Typically, any private pension contributions you make are eligible for tax relief, which the private pension companies will claim from the HMRC on your behalf.
+Typically, any private pension contributions you make are eligible for tax relief, which the private pension companies will claim from the HMRC2 on your behalf.
 For every £100 you pay into your pension plan, the government will offer £25, making the total contributions £125.

 It gets better: